+- accept all the links that are requested for (re)setup, or

-accept a subset of the links that are requested for (re)setup
+- accept a subset of the links that are requested for (re)setup, or

-- .
+- reject all the links that are requested for (re)setup. (#10232)

-The (Re)Association Response frame shall be sent to the non-AP STA affiliated with the non-AP MLD that sent the (Re)Association Request frame.
+The (Re)Association Response frame shall be transmitted by the AP MLD through the affiliated AP that receives the (Re)Association Request frame. . (#10232)

 A link that is requested by the non-AP MLD for (re)setup in the (Re)Association Request frame and is